 How did studying at Plymouth help you?

-Studying at Plymouth University has enabled me to develop into the best primary school teacher I can be at this stage.
+Studying at the University of Plymouth has enabled me to develop into the best primary school teacher I can be at this stage.
 I believe that the support provided by the lecturers has enabled me to reach my full potential both academically and as a trainee teacher.
-I also believe that the resources available at Plymouth University are up to date and valuable for our training.
+I also believe that the resources available at the University of Plymouth are up to date and valuable for our training.

 What lessons/skills did you gain from your course?

 I most definitely have learnt to be resilient during my training; for instance, when experiences have not been successful, still being able to overcome these with the support from colleagues and lecturers.
 I feel that I have developed the requisite skills needed to be successful as a primary school teacher, including effective teamwork, time management, and communication skills.

 Did you undertake a placement during your degree and if so, how did this benefit you?

 As part of the BEd programme of study, we undertake school placements every year.
 These expand in length and responsibility as you progress throughout the degree.
 The placement experiences secure your desire to pursue a career within primary teaching, following the challenges of campus based assignments and theory work.